josiahabrahams/weather_fetcher/README.md

 # Weather fetcher

-Is a app that that allows a user to search the  weather of a country or city and shows the the user the temprature (in celcius), the type of weather and country of a city or country.
+Is a app that that allows a user to search the  weather for a location of their choice and shows the the user the temprature (in celcius), the type of weather and country of the location.

-##feautures
+##Feautures

-- uses react with vite  for dynamic javascript.
+- uses React with Vite  for dynamic JavaScript.
-- uses the MUI libary for neat and consistent UI.
+- uses the MUI libary for  a neat and consistent UI.
+  ## Requires
+  stable internet connection